Should I Hire an MBA Admissions Consultant? Best Practices for Getting into Business School

 Gone are the days when an adversarial relationship existed between consultants and admission committees.
 Today, many schools closely collaborate with admissions consultants, viewing them as helpful influences who can encourage the right candidates to apply.
 Moreover, this Fortune article suggests that the “revolving door” between academia and private consulting firms seems reminiscent of similar career shifts among many who enter the private sector after government service in Washington, D.C.

 Not all former gatekeepers hold MBAs from top business schools.
 And some argue that former school administrators don’t necessarily make the best consultants.
-After all, admission consultants serve in roles much like psychotherapists—positions which are very different from quasi-bureaucratic job functions as university executives.
-But there’s no denying that former gatekeepers possess first-hand, insider knowledge of how admission committees arrive at their admission decisions and that this closely-guarded know-how can provide valuable advantages for some clients.
+After all, admission consultants serve in roles much like psychotherapists—positions very different from quasi-bureaucratic job functions as university executives.
+But there’s no denying that former gatekeepers possess first-hand, insider knowledge of how admission committees arrive at their admission decisions.
+This closely guarded know-how can provide valuable advantages for some clients.

 Graduates of Highly Selective MBA programs

 Most MBA admission consultants are graduates of elite business schools, the same kinds of programs their clients want to attend.
-Of the consultants who lack experience working in admission offices, almost all hold MBAs.
+Almost all consultants who lack experience working in admission offices hold MBAs.
 Most of these consultants also have substantial business experience, which makes them well-suited to help candidates present accomplishments from their work experience in their resumes, essays, and interviews.

 Communication Specialists

-A few consultants are rhetorical experts who focus on editing resumes and essays to deliver maximum persuasive impacts.
+A few consultants are rhetorical experts who focus on editing resumes and essays to deliver maximum persuasive impact.
 Many in this group also coach clients on their interview presentations.

 Do Most MBA Candidates Use Admission Consultants?